dbcli/pgcli/docs/pages/printing_text.rst

     print(text, style=style)

-Similar to the `HTML` example, it's also possible to use class names, and separate the styling in a style sheet.
+Similar to the :class:`~prompt_toolkit.formatted_text.HTML` example, it is also possible to use class names, and separate the styling in a style sheet.

 .. code:: python